 And real estate syndication is a great way to get started.

 The key to successfully investing in real estate syndications is to find a trusted sponsor; a company that has robust experience and superior market know-how.

 At Smartland, we have had a long history of successful real estate investing.
 Our partners began by investing in single-family homes, which we then renovated, rented, and either flipped for a profit or held for long-term yield.
-We have done this thousand of times, refining our business model and processes along the way.
+We have done this thousands of times, refining our business model and processes along the way.
 We have used this experience to scale up, and today, raise money for larger value-add apartment and ground-up development deals.
-Most recently, we purchased an 800-unit apartment community that we will renovate, reposition, and then refinance in order to repay our investors, returning to them their capital and yet leaving them in the deals to earn passive income with us.
+Most recently, we purchased a 160-unit apartment community that we will renovate, reposition, and then refinance in order to repay our investors, returning to them their capital and yet leaving them in the deals to earn passive income with us.
 These are true real estate partnerships.